Barbell Deadlift | Technique, Tutorial, Benefits

 The barbell deadlift primarily targets the gluteus maximus, erector spinae, trapezius, and muscles of the forearms.
 However, in truth, deadlifting stimulates in some way or another pretty much every muscle of the body.

-When heaving that Olympic barbell off the floor the muscle of the core must constantly fire to stabilise the movement.
+When heaving that Olympic barbell off the floor the muscles of the core must fire to stabilise the movement.
 Also, the deltoids and latissimus dorsi work in tandem to steady the bar and fix it in position.
+And let's not forget that holding the bar in position requires the constant contraction of the forearms and trapezius.

 Related: The Best Olympic Barbell for the home gym